 An even better alternative would be to make your own curry powder to suit your own taste.

-I’ve used chicken breast, chicken thighs and beef meat in this recipe.
+I've used chicken breast, ready-to-eat smoked bacon, chicken thighs and beef meat in this recipe.
 The winner for me is beef.
 Followed closely by chicken thighs.
 Then followed by chicken breast.
 Chicken breast is good and is an excellent option for calorie conscious people.
 However, chicken thighs definitely add a lot of flavor and taste juicier.

 If you are using chicken thighs or beef, you can brown them about 1 minute per side over a fairly high heat.
 Browning chicken breast is a bad idea as it will become dry and rubbery later on, based on my experiments.

 Vegetarian mulligatawny soup version